manuparra/bigdata-digital-business/README.md

 ### Business Intelligence and Analytics Tools

+business intelligence (BI) and analytics tools are designed to help organizations collect, analyze, and visualize data in order to make better business decisions.
+These tools can help businesses identify patterns and trends in data, gain insights into customer behavior, and improve operational efficiency.

+Cloud computing platforms have become increasingly popular for BI and analytics, as they provide a scalable, cost-effective solution for storing and processing large volumes of data.
+Some popular cloud computing platforms for BI and analytics include:

+- **Amazon Web Services (AWS)**: AWS provides a range of services for data storage, processing, and analytics, including Amazon Redshift for data warehousing, Amazon EMR for big data processing, and Amazon QuickSight for data visualization.
+- **Microsoft Azure**: Azure offers a range of services for data storage, processing, and analytics, including Azure SQL Data Warehouse for data warehousing, HDInsight for big data processing, and Power BI for data visualization.
+- **Google Cloud Platform (GCP)**: GCP provides a range of services for data storage, processing, and analytics, including BigQuery for data warehousing, Dataflow for big data processing, and Data Studio for data visualization.
+- **IBM Cloud**: IBM Cloud offers a range of services for data storage, processing, and analytics, including Db2 Warehouse for data warehousing, Apache Spark for big data processing, and Cognos Analytics for data visualization.

+Some examples of BI and analytics tools that can be used with cloud computing platforms include:

+- **Tableau**: Tableau is a data visualization tool that allows businesses to create interactive dashboards and reports based on their data.
+It can be used with a variety of data sources, including cloud computing platforms.
+- **QlikView**: QlikView is a business intelligence platform that allows businesses to create custom dashboards and reports based on their data.
+It can be used with a variety of data sources, including cloud computing platforms.
+- **SAP BusinessObjects**: SAP BusinessObjects is a suite of BI and analytics tools that includes data visualization, reporting, and data warehousing capabilities.
+It can be used with a variety of data sources, including cloud computing platforms.

 ## Data Storage and Management in Business and Finance

 ### Data Warehousing and Data Lakes